 Emergency Preparedness Basics: 72-Hour Kits

-When the power goes out, it is typically only for a couple of hours, but there are instances when outages can last much longer.
-Knowledge of what you need in these emergencies is the first step toward optimizing your Reno home’s emergency preparedness.
+When the power goes out, it is typically only for a couple of hours.
+There are instances, however, when outages can last much longer.
+Acquiring the essentials before an emergency will increase your Reno home’s preparedness level.

 You will want to make sure that you have at least 1 gallon of water per person per day for three days.
-This water supply would be not only for drinking, but also for sanitation.
-The human body can survive much longer on a smaller amount of water than 1 gallon per person per day.
+This water supply is for drinking and possibly sanitation.

 Essential Electronics-powering Tools

-Some essential electronics you’ll need are flashlights, battery banks and other devices such as a hand crank radio and a cell phone with a charger as well.
-You will want to stock-up on batteries; It doesn’t help to have a flashlight or phone if your batteries don’t work.
+If you are experiencing an outage there are some essential electronics that will make your life bearable.
+These include flashlights, battery banks, a hand crank radio and a cell phone with a charger.
+You will want to stock up on batteries; It doesn’t help to have a flashlight or phone if your batteries don’t work.

-How to use Battery Backup in an Emergency
+How to use Solar Backup in a Nevada Emergency

 The Convenience of Battery Backup